Ovid/Search-Typesense/CONTRIBUTING.md

 ### Start Hacking

+Once you have the tests passing, you're good to start.

-Once that's good, you can create a new branch, via `git checkout -b branch-name` and start hacking.
+Create a new branch, via `git checkout -b branch-name` and start hacking.
 When you're done, just issue a pull request.

 If you're wondering what you can hack on, see the `TODO` section below.